Employment Discrimination FAQ

 The Americans with Disability Act (ADA) and Colorado law prevent discrimination against individuals with physical and mental disabilities in a number of areas, including employment.
 These laws apply to private employers, local and state government agencies, employment agencies, and labor organizations and require them to make reasonable accommodations for qualified employees.

 The Pregnancy Discrimination Act (PDA) is an amendment to the Civil Rights Act that prohibits workplace discrimination based on pregnancy, childbirth, and related conditions.
 The courts have held that these types of discrimination constitute sex discrimination and are illegal.
 The PDA applies to private employers with fifteen or more employees, employment agencies, labor organizations, and local, state, and federal government entities.

 It is unlawful for employers to retaliate against job applicants and employees because they have filed a charge of discrimination, complained to their employer about workplace discrimination, or participated in an investigation, lawsuit, or other employment discrimination proceeding.
 The law protects employees from retaliation in all aspects of employment.
-For example, employers are prohibited from firing, refusing to promote, demoting, or harassing an employee or applicant for one of the above reasons.
+For example, an employer may not fire (“wrongfully discharge”), refuse to promote, demote, or harass an employee or applicant for one of the above reasons.